FStarLang/FStar/doc/book/part1/part1_equality.rst

 type is an ``eqtype``.
 We'll explain later exactly how F* decides whether or not a type is an ``eqtype``.
 Roughly, for F* has built-in knowledge that various primitive types like integers and booleans support decidable equality.
-When defining a new type, F* checks to that all values of the the new type are composed structurally of terms that support decidable equality.
+When defining a new type, F* checks that all values of the new type are composed structurally of terms that support decidable equality.
 In particular, if an ``e : t`` may contain a sub-term that is a function, then ``t`` cannot be an ``eqtype``.